SS Police Insignia

 were too large or cropped for better viewing of the insignia.
 Photos are displayed here for

-educational purposes to aid in collector identification of original
+educational purposes to aid in collector identification of original insignia.
+However, if you discover a photo here

-either proper credit or removal)
+credit or removal)

 |